nirdeshacharya/TrueLayerPokemonChallenge/README.md

 # TrueLayerPokemonChallenge
-Coding Challenge repo by TrueLayer
+Coding Challenge repo - TrueLayer

 ## How to run